 - Finally, if your filing status is married filing separately (you lived with your spouse at any time during the year), the phase-out range is $0 to $10,000.
-If you make more than $10,000 and file married filing separately, you cannot contribute to a Roth IRA in 2014.
+If you make more than $10,000 and file as married filing separately*, you cannot contribute to a Roth IRA in 2017.

 Check out this information, along with historical income limits, in table form below:

 |Tax Year||Single/Head of Household Filers||Married Filing Jointly/Qualified Widow(er) Contributions||Married Filing Separately*|